 A specific gift is where a specific or particular named item is left as a gift in the will (eg a piece of jewellery, books, paintings or antiques).
 A specific gift will need to be accurately described in the will so that the executor and beneficiaries will know which exact item the testator wanted to leave to their beneficiary.

 A pecuniary gift is a gift of money.
-If a pecuniary gift is directed to be paid to the beneficiary in instalments, then this is called an 'annuity'.
+If a pecuniary gift is directed to be paid to the beneficiary in instalments, this is called an 'annuity'.

-A residuary gift is when a person leaves a percentage of their estate after all the other gifts have been made by the executor and any debts and inheritance tax has been paid.
+A residuary gift is when a person leaves a percentage of their estate after all the other gifts have been made by the executor and any debts and inheritance tax have been paid.
 The beneficiaries who will receive the residue of the testator's estate are called the 'residual beneficiaries'.

 What is the remainder of an estate?

-Once the executor has administered the estate, gifts and paid any administrative costs, such as debts, probate and inheritance tax, any assets leftover will form the residuary (the remainder) of your estate.
+Once the executor has administered the estate, distributed gifts and paid any administrative costs (eg debts, probate and inheritance tax), any assets leftover will form the residuary (the remainder) of your estate.
 This is all the leftover cash, assets and property that weren't distributed according to the will.
-This can happen if the testator forgot to mention something in their will or intended for any 'residual beneficiaries' to inherit what was leftover.
+This can happen if the testator forgot to mention something in their will or intended for any residual beneficiaries to inherit what was left over.
+It’s not uncommon for a residuary gift to make up most of an estate, for example, if a testator wants to leave the majority of their assets to a single person.

 What if I have foreign assets?

 Foreign assets are assets that are located outside of the country in which the testator lived or created their will.
-Those with foreign assets are often advised to make a will dependent on where the assets are located.
-For further information, read Making your will.
+If you own foreign assets, you are advised to make a will dependent on where the assets are located.
+For example, if you own a second home in France, but live in the UK, you should have a UK will that deals with your assets in the UK.
+You should have a separate French will that deals with your property in France.